-Our Giving Story: Jeff and Carson Howard
+Our Giving Story: The Howards

 “Duke opens doors to opportunities and challenges us to expand our minds and to pursue lifelong learning,” said Jeff, a Duke trustee and former Duke Alumni Association (DAA) president.